Not Very Resilient

 Will AI replace Cabinet & Bench Carpenters?

 In part.
-We think AI will eventually automate a real share of this work, but skilled human judgment will still matter in this trade for years to come.
+We think AI will eventually automate a real share of this work, but skilled cabinetmakers who adapt will still have a meaningful place in the trade.

-Our 30.5% AI Resilience Score reflects real exposure.
-CNC machines already handle the bulk of repetitive cutting and shaping, and AI is now layering on top, adjusting toolpaths in real time and automating sanding, finishing, and assembly with increasing success [5].
-Design software is speeding up client work and reducing errors across the whole production chain [4].
-That leaves fewer purely manual tasks than there used to be.
+Our 30.0% AI Resilience Score reflects real exposure.
+CNC machines already handle the bulk of repetitive cutting and shaping, and AI is now layering on top of those tools, adjusting feeds and toolpaths in real time based on sensor feedback [2].
+Robots are also moving into sanding, finishing, and assembly with increasing success [5].
+That's a lot of traditional bench work shifting to machines.

 Reveal More